 Step 5 Using WordPress

 The inventor of the software, in this case WordPress, has the right to make their software available to the public under the GPL, meaning general public license.
 A WordPress Theme is required to be one hundred percent GPL license.
-The default WordPress Theme, Twenty Fifteen, is distributed under the terms of the GNU GPL.
+The default WordPress Theme, Twenty Seventeen, is distributed under the terms of the GNU GPL.
 When you use a Theme, you are granted a license to use the Theme for your purposes.
 The person who created the Theme, the Designer, may offer it free or for a price.

 The developers of WordPress core feel that WordPress should work without much configuration on the user’s end.
 The configuration is the code, and for those who are not code savvy, this is what makes WordPress easy to use, once you start using it.
 All software requires some getting used to when you use it for the first time.